 Anyway, back to the quasi-review…

 Taleb is quite into Stoicism, or at least Seneca’s Stoicism.
 He doesn’t mention Marcus Aurelius or Epictetus.
+(It does come across, as we’ll see, as if that may possibly be because he’s not read them, or any other books on Stoicism.)
 Some people have even told me that they were introduced to Stoicism by reading his books.
 Antifragile has references to Stoicism scattered throughout but Chapter 10, which is entitled “Seneca’s Upside and Downside”, is largely dedicated to Taleb’s interpretation of Stoicism.

 Antifragile features a (fictional) Italian-American character called Fat Tony.
 Taleb opens his chapter on Seneca by stating that “A couple of millennia before Fat Tony, another child of the Italian peninsula solved the problem of antifragility.”
-That’s one for the editor: Seneca wasn’t born on the Italian peninsula.
+That’s one for the editor: Seneca was not born on the Italian peninsula, and neither as far as we know were his parents.
 He was actually a child of Cordoba, in the Roman province of Hispania, or modern-day Spain.
 Anyway, that’s trivial.
 What matters is that Taleb makes it clear that, in his view, Seneca exemplifies antifragility.
 Indeed, he says that Seneca “solved the problem of antifragility […] using Stoic philosophy”.
+(Edit: After I wrote this, Taleb replied to a Tweet, and what he said was a little opaque but he seemed to be claiming he didn’t mean this remark about Seneca’s birthplace literally — still I think most people will surely read it as meaning Seneca was born in the Italian peninsula, which would be a historical error.)

 Taleb thinks that academics have generally dismissed Seneca as “not theoretical or philosophical enough” because of his practical focus.
 Not a single commentator, he says, has noticed that Seneca articulated the concept of “asymmetry”, which is the key both to robustness and antifragility.
+(I think anyone reading this is bound to think: “Are you seriously claiming to have read every single commentator on Seneca?”, because that seems extremely unlikely, especially in light of both his historical and philosophical mistakes here.)
 Taleb thinks that most other philosophers begin with theory and then try to apply it to practice.
 However, he’s a big fan of Seneca because he believes that he did the opposite and started with practice before developing his theory.
 “To become a successful philosopher king”, Taleb says, “it is much better to start as a king than as a philosopher”, which is quite a nice way of putting it.

 Much of Seneca’s wealth, perhaps most of it, was given to him by Nero, and if you were cynical you might say it took the form of massive bribes in exchange for Seneca writing propaganda speeches, etc., in support of an oppressive and tyrannical political regime.
 Seneca later panicked when Nero began killing more people and tried to give the money back – the most obvious explanation being that he was worried Nero was about to have him killed in order to seize it back anyway.
 That’s presumably always a threat that hangs over your head when you’re paid millions by a dictator who’s carrying out summary executions of his political enemies – he may be tempted to claw back the money later by having you put to death.
 Are there other interpretations of Seneca’s actions?
 Sure but the point is that Taleb’s maybe a bit hasty to class him as a pragmatic hero.